igor-ka/ngcourse-next/handout/11-unit-testing-services.md

           .then(function (tasks) {
             // Assertions thrown here will result to a failed promise downstream. expect(tasks).to.be.an.array;
-            // Remember to call done(), othewise the test will time out (and
+            // Remember to call done(), otherwise the test will time out (and
             // fail).
             done();
           })